wma1729/algorithms/graphs/README.md

 10 -> 9
 11 -> 9
 ```
 Adjancency list is the most common representation used for graph.
-Here is an example:
+Here is a possible C++ implementation:
 ```C++
 /*
  * Graph implementation.